-Performance measures 2020/21 result 2021/22 target 2021/22 result Rating Explanation The percentage of resource consent applications which are processed within statutory timeframes 99.48% 98% 96.74% Issuing resource consents within statutory timeframes has been impacted by COVID-19 restrictions, staff turnover and additional assessment times against provisions of the Operative Waikato District Plan and the Decisions version of the Proposed District Plan.
+Performance measures 2020/21 result 2021/22 target 2021/22 result Rating Explanation The percentage of resource consent applications which are processed within statutory timeframes 99.5% 98% 96.74% Issuing resource consents within statutory timeframes has been impacted by COVID-19 restrictions, staff turnover and additional assessment times against provisions of the Operative Waikato District Plan and the Decisions version of the Proposed District Plan.
 The percentage of current land use consents that are older than two years which have been monitored in the past two years.
 65% 75% 53% As this data set measures monitoring conducted over the last two years, the full effect of COVID-19 restrictions are now visible.
 Covid operating challenges have impacted our ability to conduct site visits.
-The number of parking patrols that are carried out in communities that have parking controls under the bylaw.
+The number of parking patrols which are carried out in individual communities under the Public Places Bylaw.
 140 168 101 COVID-19 restrictions meant that routine parking patrols were not able to be conducted at all times during the year.
 An increase in service requests relating to litter and abandoned vehicles placed additional pressure on resourcing.
-The percentage of bylaws and policies, which are required by legislation, are reviewed within their statutory timeframes - 95% 96% Target met.
+The percentage of bylaws and policies, which are required by legislation, are reviewed within their statutory timeframes New measure 95% 96% Target met.
 Adequate land supply (right type in right location) exists to cater for the growth and development of the district.
-Sufficient development capacity (as required by the National Policy Statement - Urban Development) is provided to meet expected short- and medium-term demand - 100% 100% Target met.
+Sufficient development capacity (as required by the National Policy Statement - Urban Development) is provided to meet expected short- and medium-term demand New measure 100% compliance with NPS-UD land supply requirements 100% Target met.